- Basha High

 All students will need to acquire and read the following book:

 We suggest you download these materials so that you can access them offline if necessary.
-Load them on your phone, tablet, home computer, laptop and/or USB drive.
+Load them onto your phone, tablet, home computer, laptop and/or USB drive.
 I strongly encourage you to print the resource guides and put them in a binder with dividers for study; especially if you learn better on paper than electronically.
 Hard copies also give you a format where you can highlight important points for review right before a competition.
 If you prefer digital format, I highly recommend that you highlight your PDF as you are reading and remember to save each time you close the file, so that the highlighting is saved and you can review key points, dates, words or ideas before a competition.

 This year we will be splitting up into study groups similar to what we did last year.
 There will be designated group leaders.
 Please let me know if you wish to be a group leader.
 There will be responsibilities associated with this position that will include reporting back to me.